Frequently Asked Questions

 Developing my own style wasn’t really a conscious decision I made, nor do I have any specific methods for it.
 Looking back, drawing a lot, being self-taught, and developing my own methods of handling software had a lot to do with it.
 As for suggestions, I think it's important to draw inspiration from the styles that inspire you most, and to draw inspiration from a variety of sources rather than just one or two.
 I think working intuitively is also very important: try to draw what feels good to you, instead of getting too technical or over-thinking the drawing process.
 This makes it easier to develop your own unique approach to drawing.

 1.1.5 Getting started with digital art

-I've been asked by people who are just beginning to draw digitally for tips on where to begin.
-In my case, I started by just messing around in photoshop and other digital programs, not expecting too grandiose of an outcome.
-I draw a lot of smaller drawings in a day, rather than putting a lot of my time into larger, more elaborate pieces.
-The more detailed digital works came gradually as my skills improved.
-So a more concise answer would be: draw a lot, draw fast, and experiment!
+I’ve been asked by people who are just beginning to draw digitally for tips on where to begin.
+Personally, I have never made heavy use of tutorials.
+I started by just messing around in Photoshop and other digital programs, not expecting too grandiose of an outcome.
+My first drawings in Photoshop were simple, drawn with a mouse and blended with the smudge tool (something I don't really recommend, but it worked for me at the time!).
+It's good to slowly familiarize yourself with the digital drawing process, so that you're comfortable with the tools and options, before you start drawing elaborate and detailed pieces.
+I created a lot of smaller drawings in a day, rather than putting a lot of my time into larger, more elaborate pieces.
+My work became more detailed as my skills improved.
+So a more concise answer would be: draw a lot, draw fast, and experiment until you feel comfortable!

 1.2.1 How often do I draw

-When I started out drawing digitally, I made something like 2 5 small drawings a day and basically spent most of my free time drawing.
-Nowadays, I draw all the time because it is my job, and the amount of time I spend drawing outside of work varies so much that I can't really say how much time I spend doing that.
-Let's just say it's an almost-daily activity.
+When I started out drawing digitally, I made something like 2 – 5 small drawings a day and basically spent most of my free time drawing.
+Nowadays, I draw all the time because it is my job, so I guess it's reasonable to say that I draw every weekday for a few hours at the very least.